rickyiatto/Jolie_Mosquitto/README.md

 In this example I wanted to apply the MQTT communication protocol to a simple chat.
 Always exploiting the JavaService explained in the previous example, and exploiting Leonardo (a Web Server written in Jolie: https://github.com/jolie/leonardo) is sufficient to launch the command ```jolie leonardo.ol``` and subsequently open a browser to the page ```localhost:16000``` to observe its operation.

+To test the chat with your friends without necessarily having a server with Mosquitto installed, just use the sandbox provided at the link https://iot.eclipse.org/projects/sandboxes/

 #### frontend.ol